 In the lecture, it was shown that the real part u(x, y) and the imaginary part v(x, y) of a holomorphic function satisfy Laplace's equation.
-Show that neither u(x, y) nor v(x, y) can have a maximum or a minimum in any domain in which f is holomorphic (They can have saddle points only).

-A maximum (minimum) in this context is defined as a point that is larger (smaller) than all points in a neighborhood around this point.
+Consequently u and v are harmonic functions, the maximum principle state that all isolated critical points of a harmonic function correspond to saddle points.
+Show that neither u(x, y) nor v(x, y) can have a maximum or a minimum in any domain in which f is holomorphic.
+An isolated maximum (minimum) in this context is defined as having a neighborhood in which it is the only point with a vanishing gradient and it is larger (smaller) than all other points in this neighborhood.
+You may use Gauss's theorem.